Philippine Military Academy: Organization

-The Cadet Corps is organized into a brigade.
-The highest ranking cadet, the Brigade Commander, is traditionally known as the First Captain or "Baron".
-The brigade is organized into four battalions.
+The Cadet Corps is organized into a regiment.
+The highest ranking cadet, the Regimental Commander, is traditionally known as the First Captain or "Baron".
+The regiment is organized into four battalions.
 Within each battalion there are two companies.
 Companies are lettered A through H (Alfa to Hawk).
-First class cadets hold key leadership positions within the brigade from the First Captain down to platoon leaders within the companies.
+First class cadets hold key leadership positions within the regiment from the First Captain down to platoon leaders within the companies.
 First class cadets hold the rank of cadet captain and cadet lieutenant.
 Second class cadets hold the rank of cadet sergeant and serve as squad leaders, third class cadets hold the rank of cadet corporal, and fourth class cadets as cadet private.

 Honor code and system

 The Philippine Military Academy is governed by an honor code, and it binds the cadets to the following principle — “We, the cadets, do not lie, cheat, steal, nor tolerate among us those who do.”.
 Cheating, lying, and stealing are major honor code violations.
 Cadets who will be charged for violating the honor code are subjected to series of trials conducted by Cadets from Honor Committee.
 When a cadet is found guilty for violating the honor code, he/she will be banned from cadetship.
 One of the most sensationalized cases was during 2014; the lying case of ex-cadet Aldrin Jeff Cudia.